Dissipative quasi-particle picture for quadratic Markovian open quantum systems: Applications

-where $a_i=(x_i+{\rm i}p_i )/\sqrt{2}$ is the annihilation operator.
-Concerning the dissipative processes, we take $f^\alpha(d)=e^{-d/\xi_{\alpha}}$, where $\xi_\alpha$ encode how the different non-local dissipative processes are ``correlated" in space.
-The initial state is the (product) squeezed vacuum state, with squeezing parameter $\chi=1$, see \cite{SM} for details.
+We consider the dissipative processes introduced above, with $f^\alpha(d)=e^{-d/\xi_{\alpha}}$, where $\xi_\alpha$ encode how the non-local dissipative processes are ``correlated" in space.
+The action of the Lindblad on the density of quasi-particles, $n_{q_k}=\beta_{q_k}^\dagger \beta_{q_k}$, can be computed, using Eqs.~\eqref{eig_mod}-\eqref{eq-cov-s1}, and is given by